Vatsal12goil/vehicle-tracking-system/README.md

 	* The `back` button redirects the admin to his accounts homepage.

 ## Installation and Execution
+* Install `node.js` and `mongodb` on your system and then proceed with the following steps.
 * `cd` into the project's directry.
 * Replace my google maps API key with yours in these files:
 	* `add_route.ejs`, `admin.ejs`, `student.ejs` and `driver.ejs`.